By Mayo Clinic Staff

 During a physical exam, your doctor will ask about your symptoms and look for noticeable swelling or lumps on your joints.

-Your doctor may adjust the positions of the bones in your wrist joint, pressing on the base of the thumb while rotating the joint slightly.
-If this movement produces a grinding sound, or causes pain or a gritty feeling, it means the cartilage has worn down and the bones are rubbing against each other.
+Your doctor might hold your joint while moving your thumb, with pressure, against your wrist bone.
+If this movement produces a grinding sound, or causes pain or a gritty feeling, the cartilage has likely worn down, and the bones are rubbing against each other.